prizmdev/rustmaps_generator/README.md

 And a few more you SHOULD adapt to your needs:
 - staging (whether or not the generated maps should be for the staging branch)
-- seed_history (stores the seeds previously used for generation to avoid duplicates)
+- seed_history (the file that stores the seeds previously used for generation to avoid duplicates)
 - retry_interval (The amount of seconds to wait between generation attempts)

 ## Further information